chevron Newwave Solutions

 Project-Based

-Engaging providers for specific projects with defined timelines Clear scope and deliverables, cost-effective for short-term needs Less flexibility, integration and long-term support challenges
+Engaging providers for specific projects with defined timelines Clear scope and deliverables, cost-effective for short-term needs Less flexibility, integration, and long-term support challenges

 4.3.
 Outsourcing Pricing Models